 Today, most people use Google to search for basement waterproofing contractors.
 Unfortunately, when you do that, you’re going to get the names of the large scale basement waterproofing companies.
 You’ll find them first because the spend a lot of money on marketing and advertising.
 These contractors will usually have a one approach method they will try and sell you regardless of what you really need to fix your problem.
 The salesman they usually send out are commissioned based sales people that rarely have any experience doing waterproofing repairs.
 They are definitely not experts in the basement repair trade or drainage issues.

-The waterproofing industry today is plagued by many fly by night, or profit only motivated companies.
+Today’s waterproofing industry is plagued by many fly by night, or profit only motivated companies.
 Do your research when looking for someone to repair your wet basement.
 It’s best to hire a true professional waterproofing company and not some large company that only specializes in making a lot of money with a one fix solution for every basement water problem.